Reducing Solar Project Risk in a Supply Constraint Market

 Solar Project Strategic Considerations

-While time is of the essence to secure the maximum ITC, utilities should focus on strategically planning solar projects to minimize solar photovoltaic (PV) project risk and maximize project return.
+Even with an extension, time is still of the essence to secure the maximum ITC.
+Utilities should focus on strategically planning solar projects to minimize solar photovoltaic (PV) project risk and maximize project return.

 - Begin at the Beginning